 True North Far East (TNFE) was created in 2019 during the Huawei fiasco which soured China-Canada relations.
 TNFE is envisioned as a one-stop shop for stories about how Canada and China are influencing each other.
 We noticed a dearth of outlets focusing on this relationship, with most websites only touching on Canada-China ties in passing.
 As a result, we decided to fill this gap by providing Canadians (and everyone else) with a dedicated, in-depth platform on which to chronicle this relationship.

-For a more in-depth view of Jeremy’s writing, please visit his portfolio site.
+For a more in-depth look at Jeremy’s writing, please visit his portfolio site.

 Q: Why should I read your work on China?

 A: I have been writing about China and Chinese foreign policy since my time in university.
-I have compiled here a list of my articles on China should you wish to learn more about China and/or take a look at my writing background for yourself.
+Alongside studying East Asian history and politics in general, and China in particular, my work on China has been published in both print and digital media outlets.
+I have compiled a list of my articles on China should you wish to learn more about China and/or take a look at my writing background for yourself.

 Q: Who do you work for?
 Are you associated with any interest groups?